Pet Rats: Male or Female?

 Female rats' personalities also make them ideal students.
 Mine loved to learn new tricks, and always wanted to interact with me.
 The main downside of female rats is their propensity for getting mammary gland tumors.
 Of the 7 or 8 female rats I had, almost all of them died because of their tumors.
 It can be extremely costly to have them removed (I did that once), and it's heartbreaking to watch them endure.

-Whichever gender of rat you choose, you'll be sure to have a great time with your new companions.
+Whichever sex of rat you choose, you'll be sure to have a great time with your new companions.
 If you've had pet rats, which gender did you prefer?

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.